Revolutionary Spirits Haunt Old '76 House Restaurant May 23, 2016 6:35:06 GMT -5

 Revolutionary Spirits Haunt Old '76 House Restaurant

-TAPPAN, N.Y. – Robert Norden hears things go bump in the night at the 76 House located at 110 Main Street.
-"I’m still trying to be a skeptic," he said.
-"But I’m failing at being a skeptic."
+Robert Norden hears things go bump in the night at the ‘76 House located at 110 Main Street in Tappan, New York.
+“I’m still trying to be a skeptic,” he said.
+“But I’m failing at being a skeptic.”

 In the 30 years since Norden took over ownership, he’s seen evidence – from staff, customers and paranormal experts alike – that the hamlet eatery might be housing some guests of the ghostly variety, despite whatever healthy skepticism he harbors.
 “This is table 2 and this is the seat that, if it’s 95 degrees in the dining room, somebody will feel cold there,” Norden advised, standing over the corner table of the restaurant’s front dining room, somewhat dimly lit and still largely composed of Revolutionary War-era lumber, on a gloomy Friday the 13th.
 “We’ll all be doing a staff meeting in the other room and you’ll hear a glass fall off the table,” he added.
 “Nobody even bothers getting up anymore because it’s always that a glass fell off of table 2 and they never break.
 So you just pick it up, put it back.”